Firm Registrations:

 Client Account Protection:

-Our custodial firm, TD Ameritrade Institutional, which holds all of our advisory clients’ cash and securities, is also covered by SiPC protection.
+Our custodial firm, Schwab Advisor Services, which holds all of our advisory clients’ cash and securities, is also covered by SiPC protection.
 See description below.

 Excess Account Insurance:

-TD Ameritrade provides each client $149.5 million worth of protection for securities and $2 million of protection for cash through supplemental coverage provided by London insurers.
+Schwab provides each client $149.5 million worth of protection for securities and $2 million of protection for cash through supplemental coverage provided by London insurers.
 In the event of a brokerage insolvency, a client may receive amounts due from the trustee in bankruptcy and then SiPC.
-Supplemental coverage is paid out after the trustee and SiPC payouts and under such coverage each client is limited to a combined return of $152 million from a trustee, SiPC and London insurers.
-The TD Ameritrade supplemental coverage has an aggregate limit of $500 million over all customers.
-This policy provides coverage following brokerage insolvency and does not protect against loss in market value of securities., our clearing firm maintains private insurance coverage through underwriting syndicates at Lloyd’s of London to supplement SiPC protection for client accounts up to $200 million.
+Supplemental coverage is paid out after the trustee and SiPC payouts and under such coverage each client is limited to a combined return of $152 million from a trustee, SiPC, and London insurers.
+The Schwab supplemental excess coverage has an aggregate limit of $600 million over all customers.
+This policy provides coverage following brokerage insolvency and does not protect against loss in market value of securities.
+See more details about SiPC coverage for client accounts and Schwab supplemental account coverage at: https://www.schwab.com/legal/account-protection

 Terms of SiPC Coverage: